 Tchaikovsky Eugene Onegin opera to libretto by the composer and K. Shilovsky based on the verse novel by Alexander Pushkin.
 Directed 2011 by Stephan Herheim at De Nederlandse Opera.
 Stars Bo Skovhus (Eugene Onegin), Andrej Dunaev (Lensky), Mikhail Petrenko (Prince Gremin), Krassimira Stoyanova (Tatyana), Elena Maximova (Olga), Olga Savova (Larina), Nina Romanova (Filipyevna), Peter Arink (A Company Commander), Roger Smeets (Zaretsky), Guy de Mey (Triquet), and Richard Prada (Chorus Leader).
 Mariss Jansons conducts The Royal Concertgebouw Orchestra and the Chorus of De Nederlandse Opera (Chorus Master Martin Wright).
-Set design by Philipp Fürhofer; costume design by Gesine Völlm; lighting design by Olaf Freese; choreography by André de Jong; dramaturgy by Alexander Meier-Dörzenbach; directed for screen by Misjel Vermeiren; BD production by James Whitbourn; produced by Coby van Dijck.
+Set design by Philipp Fürhofer; costume design by Gesine Völlm; lighting design by Olaf Freese; choreography by André de Jong; dramaturgy by Alexander Meier-Dörzenbach.
+Directed for TV by Misjel Vermeiren; BD production by James Whitbourn; produced by Coby van Dijck.
 Released 2012, disc has 5.1 dts-HD Master Audio sound.
 Grade: A-

 Gordon Smith and his L'OperaDou jury gave this the A- grade.